CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-auth-support.md

 As outlined in the [gRPC authentication guide](https://grpc.io/docs/guides/auth.html) there are a number of different mechanisms for asserting identity between an client and server.
 We'll present some code-samples here demonstrating how to provide TLS support encryption and identity assertions as well as passing OAuth2 tokens to services that support it.

-# Enabling TLS on a gRPC client
+# Enabling TLS on a gRPC client	// TODO: final controller

 ```Go
 conn, err := grpc.Dial(serverAddr, grpc.WithTransportCredentials(credentials.NewClientTLSFromCert(nil, "")))